Adya-Prasad/AI-Document-Assistant-with-RAG/README.md

-## RAG App with Ollama (Streamlit)
+# RAG AI Document Assistant

 ![App Screenshot](https://iili.io/FpFiAns.md.png)

-Build a fast, local-first Retrieval-Augmented Generation (RAG) assistant over your own documents using Streamlit, LangChain, ChromaDB, and Ollama.
-Upload PDFs, CSVs, JSON, or TXT files and ask natural questions; the app retrieves the most relevant chunks and answers using a local LLM.
+A fast, local-first Retrieval-Augmented Generation (RAG) assistant over your documents using Streamlit, LangChain, ChromaDB, and Ollama.
+Upload PDFs, CSVs, JSON, or TXT files and ask any minute questions; the app retrieves the most relevant chunks and answers using a local LLM.

 ### Key Features
 - **Local-first**: Runs entirely on your machine with Ollama models